dfds/postmortems/PM2021-009 - All services returning 404 in Kubernetes.md

 - Look into monitoring the Traefik v2 API for rapid changes
 - Look into smoketesting, during and after node rollover

+## Lessons Learned

+- Appointing an incident manager could have helped
+- Record war room meeting
+- Only written suggestions allowed from people not involved
+- Keep log book
+- Have a short initial round sharing thought, gut feelings etc.

 ## Attendees

 - RR, EC, PW, WC